zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 ## **STEP 8:** Conclusion

-In our Exploratory Data Analysis we tried to identify factors that are of value to predict the fan score of a race.
+In our Exploratory Data Analysis we tried to identify factors that are of value to predict the score that fans give to the races.

+We looked at the total number of positions changes, the number of DNFs and weather (wet weather).
+Using correlation analysis we've confirmed that they are likely good candidates for the machine learning model.

+Congratulations on completing this lab!
+In the next lab you will see how you can look for additional pointers in the data that are not visible at first sight.
+We will use visualization to uncover these hidden patterns.

 <!--
 Let's review our notes: